robnagler/robnagler.github.io/_posts/2020-07-21-Betting-on-Amazon.md

 ## My Circle of Competence

-Unlike Warren Buffet, I am a technologist.
+Unlike Warren Buffett, I am a technologist.
 I understand why Amazon made the decisions they made in their technology.
 I have friends who have work(ed) at Amazon.
 I have started many different companies, and I get what it takes to be a success.
 Dogfooding and Day 1 are key